 Over Under Coffee is a relatively new name in London’s speciality coffee scene, but one which I’d heard mentioned quite a few times.
-So, when I had an hour to spare and a desire to escape from the madness that is Piccadilly Circus, I made a beeline for the relative oasis of calm that is Ham Yard, home to the second of Over Under Coffee’s two branches (the other being out in Hammersmith).
+So, when I had an hour to spare and a desire to escape from the madness that is Piccadilly Circus, I made a beeline for the relative oasis of calm that is Ham Yard, home to the second of Over Under Coffee’s two branches (the other being opposite Earl’s Court station).

 It’s a relatively small spot, but that doesn’t stop it from offering an impressive menu.
 There’s the seasonal espresso from Assembly (which supplies all the coffee) along with a regularly-rotating single-origin on V60, Aeropress or, if you’re in a hurry, there’s a very reasonably-priced batch-brew option.
 There’s also a decent brunch menu from the kitchen at the back (which stays open until six o’clock), a decent selection of cakes and, on Wednesday to Saturday evenings, cocktails.

 November 2018: Sadly, Over Under closed at the end of October (thanks to Giulia Mule for the heads up).
-However, the original in Hammersmith is still going strong and there’s a new branch in Brompton opening in January 2019.
+However, the Earl’s Court original is still going strong, with a new branch outside West Brompton Station opening in January 2019.

 You can read more of my thoughts after the gallery.